emaphp/eMapper/README.md

 ```

 <br/>
-**Obtain a custom column value as an integer**
+**Obtain an integer from a custom column**

 <br/>
-By default, scalars are obtained reading from the row's first column.
-We can change this behaviour by specifying the column name as a second parameter.
+The column can also be specified as an auxilary argument.

 ```php
 //get id from users with name = 'jdoe'